Morocco earthquake

 Pass on a local initiative

-The Moroccan and International mobilization to help the victims of the September 8, 2023 earthquake in Morocco is extraordinary.
-This form helps collect and organize all aid initiatives to optimize, streamline and multiply impact.
+The Moroccan and international mobilization to help the victims of the earthquake of September 8, 2023 in Morocco is extraordinary.
+This form will help collect and organize all aid initiatives to optimize, streamline and multiply the impact.
+Your input will be checked by our coordination team and then republished on our platform as an interactive map useful to everyone.
+Thank you for your support!

 @EarthquakeMorocco

-The Moroccan and international mobilization in response to the earthquake of September 8, 2023 in Morocco is exceptional.
-This form is intended to collect and organize information from anyone who would like to volunteer and help.
-Each contribution is carefully checked by our team before being posted online on our platform as an interactive map.
-Your volunteer efforts are valuable.
-Thanks for your support!
+The Moroccan and international mobilization following the earthquake of September 8, 2023 in Morocco is exceptional.
+This form is intended to collect and organize information from all those who wish to volunteer and help.
+Each contribution is carefully checked by our team before being put online on our platform as an interactive map.
+Your volunteer work is valuable.
+Thank you for your support!

 @EarthquakeMorocco